Milwaukee Bucks boycott leads to NBA postponements amid unrest from Jacob Blake shooting

 The players were in the locker room ahead of the game in Florida, having warmed up on court beforehand, but did not show when it was scheduled to start.

-The NBA went on to confirm the game has been postponed, along with Oklahoma City Thunder vs Houston Rockets and LA Lakers vs Portland Trail Blazers.
+The NBA went on to confirm the game was postponed, along with Oklahoma City Thunder vs Houston Rockets and LA Lakers vs Portland Trail Blazers.

 The NBA tweeted: